- Academic Requirements

 Credits from University of Denver graduate courses outside of the law school will not appear on a student’s law transcript, but the courses will reduce the number of credit hours a student must earn to graduate (i.e., a student who takes eight (8) semester hours or the equivalent in other graduate courses must earn 82 credit hours from the College of Law to meet the 90 credit hour graduation requirement.)
 Grades will not be factored into a student’s cumulative GPA.

 Students who choose to take classes in other University of Denver graduate departments should consult the Financial Management Office to discuss financial aid options.
 Students cannot apply law scholarship funds towards non-law credits.

 - Dual Degree Programs

 Application for Dual Degree Programs are available through the Graduate Studies office or online at http://www.du.edu/ahss/mfjs/programs/graduate/dualgrad.html.
 Dual-degree credit hours taken in other University of Denver graduate programs count toward the maximum of fifteen (15) quarter credit hours that law students can take outside the law school.
-Students may receive credit for eight (8) semester hours of non-JD credit (see Other University of Denver Graduate Courses) or ten (10) semester hours of dual-degree credit, but may not receive both.
+Students may receive credit for eight (8) semester hours of non-JD credit or ten (10) semester hours of dual-degree credit, but may not receive both.

-Before the Sturm College of Law will consider a student as a dual degree student, the student must secure separate admission to the counterpart program.
+Before the Sturm College of Law will consider a student as a dual degree student, the student must secure separate admission to the counterpart program and have a completed dual degree petition on file with the Office of Graduate Studies.
 After the student completes the required initial first-year law curriculum, the student may schedule courses in any combination allowed by the dual degree program.

 If a student changes his or her plans and decides to earn only one degree, the student must complete the full requirements for that degree.